On this page

 Review your supplier contracts to ensure you are getting the most from the relationship

 - make a list of what is important to your business from your supplier e.g. timely delivery, quality product, good price etc. Use our Checklist for finding and choosing suppliers to help you

-- check each supplier to the list made to rank the importance and service of each supplier
+- check each supplier against the list made to rank the importance and service of each supplier

 - Discuss any issues identified with your suppliers to seek improvements in line with your priorities.